mhardcastle/ddf-pipeline/docs/manual.md

 ## installation

-Given that the whole ddf-pipeline infrastructure has many dependencies.
-We include a singularity recipe `ddf-py3.singularity` in the repository which you may use to build a singularity image.
-Following the post-install part of this script will allow you to install from scratch with root access on a Debian bullseye system (recent Ubuntu versions will work similarly.)
+Given that the whole ddf-pipeline infrastructure has many dependencies, we include a singularity recipe `ddf-py3.singularity` in the repository which you may use to build a singularity image.
+Alternatively, following the steps in the post-install part of this script will allow you to install from scratch with root access on a Debian bullseye system (recent Ubuntu versions will work similarly.)

 Once ddf-pipeline is installed in a source directory (`/usr/local/src` if installing from the Singularity image) source ddf-pipeline/init.sh to get the